Tennis vs Pickleball

 Tennis and Pickleball Court Lighting

 For the pickleball courts, the lighting also exceeds the USA Pickleball Association (USAPA) standards.
+Indirect lighting solutions are beneficial here, as they minimize glare and enhance visual comfort by reflecting light off ceilings.
 The average illumination is 31 fc, and the max/min ratio is an impressive 1.68.
 This means that the lighting meets the required light level, and ensures extraordinary evenness, making the court well-lit and suitable for competitive play.
 This consistency in lighting helps players see the ball clearly, enhancing the overall playing experience.

 Dark Sky Compliant Tennis and Pickleball Lights

 From an environmental standpoint, the design of the lighting for the tennis and pickleball courts is dark sky compliant.
 This means the lighting minimizes light pollution, preserving the natural night sky.
+Additionally, the use of reflected light, which directs light upward towards reflective surfaces, reduces glare and enhances visual comfort by creating a soft, diffused lighting effect.
 The photometric study specifies a color temperature of 3000 Kelvin (K), the maximum allowed for dark sky compliance.
 Lights at 3000K emit a warm, soft light that is less disruptive to wildlife and reduces glare and skyglow.

 If environmental compliance is not a primary concern and a whiter, brighter light is preferred, higher Kelvin options are available.
 These higher Kelvin lights still feature a full cutoff design, directing light downward to minimize spill and glare.
 However, they will not meet Dark Sky compliance standards.
 Using higher Kelvin lighting can enhance visibility and provide a different aesthetic, but it may contribute more to light pollution compared to the 3000K compliant lights.